sabertazimi/awesome-notes/computerScience/network/networkBasicNotes.md

 defines:

 - types of messages exchanged
-- syntax of various message types(fields defination)
+- syntax of various message types(fields definition)
 - semantics of fields
-- rules fsor when/how to send/respond to messages
+- rules for when/how to send/respond to messages

 ### HTTP